mgeier/quaternion-nursery/README.md

 the arc length parameterization.
 This can be considered as a measure of the intrinsic smoothness of the curve, as measured by the Riemannian structure.

+[formulation on Riemannian manifolds, following Park and Ravani (1995)]

+[formula for second Bezier control point (x2) from first and second derivative of x0]

+The problem is truly a two-point boundary value problem.
+In the Euclidean case this is not an immediate computational problem, see Farin [19].
+However, in the non-Euclidean case this issue becomes much more involved.
+[ -> specify first and second derivative at t=0]
+indeed be calculated recursively using the formulas above.

+Blindly using the schemes above does however lead to interpolating curves which sometimes display wild departures from the set of interpolating data, as explained in Farin [19].

+A few remarks should be made concerning the general applicability of the De Casteljau construction.
+Although the geometry of a Riemannian manifold possesses enough structure to formulate the construction, the ba- sic ingredients used, the geodesic arcs, are implicitly defined by a set of nonlinear differential equations.
+Thus the basic algorithm can be only prac- tically implemented when we can reduce the calculation of these geodesies to a manageable form.

+In the case of compact Lie groups, the geodesies are just one-parameter subgroups and hence for matrix compact Lie groups the computation of a geodesic is just exponentiation of a matrix.

+infinitesimal generators of the geodesic curves on G

+[... product of exponentials ...]

+[derivatives at t=0 and t=1, many proofs ...]

+[strange Y-shaped operator]